 Meat free week is an annual challenge to help Australian’s understand how much meat they eat and how much they actually need.
 The aim of the week is not to encourage everyone to become a vegetarian eater, but rather provide the opportunity for us to reflect on how much meat we eat, the impact this has on our health and the health of our planet, and what we can eat instead of meat.
 I invite you take my Meat Free Week Quiz and see how you fare.

-During my Blue Mountains Food Co-operative nutrition session for August, I invited some of our customers to try my Meat Free Week Quiz.
+During one of my Blue Mountains Food Co-operative nutrition sessions, I invited some of our customers to try my Meat Free Week Quiz.
 Overall people were surprised by the correct answers.
 You might like to try the quiz.

 How well do you know your protein serves?
 I invite you to take my Meat Free Week Quiz.